Bagas Hapsoro: Deputy Secretary General of ASEAN

 Bagas Hapsoro as the ASEAN deputy secretary general.

 In the midst of his term as ambassador to Lebanon, Bagas was offered to apply for the newly formed post of deputy secretary general of ASEAN for community and corporate affairs by the Indonesian foreign ministry.
 The post was established following the adoption of the ASEAN Charter.
 Bagas, who competed against 52 other candidates from all 10 ASEAN countries at that time, was selected at the 5th ASEAN Coordinating Council meeting on 22 October 2009.
 He began his duty on 7 December 2009 and was sworn in exactly a week later on 14 December in Jakarta.
 Bagas was responsible for managing the systems, procedures and resources of ASEAN secretariat to ensure the fulfillment of its roles and mandates in ASEAN community and charter.

-During his tenure, Bagas stated his expectation of Jakarta to "increase in power and relevance", likening it to the 'Brussels of the East'.
+During his tenure, Bagas expressed his hope for Jakarta to "increase in power and relevance", imagining it to become what he described as the 'Brussels of the East' in the future.
 He received offers from the Indonesian government to expand the secretariat by acquiring neighboring buildings.
 He served as deputy secretary general until December 2012.
 Afterwards, he was sworn in as the advisor (expert staff) to the foreign minister for management on 23 April 2014.